daKmoR/testing-workflow-for-web-components/README.md

 ![05-coverage-line-by-line-else](https://github.com/daKmoR/testing-workflow-for-web-components/raw/master/images/05-coverage-line-by-line-else.png)

 This `E` means `else path not taken`.
-So whenever the function `update` get's called there is always a property `value` in the changedProperties.
+So whenever the function `update` gets called there is always a property `value` in the changedProperties.

 We have `label` as well so it's a good idea to test it. :+1: